White female teacher teaching small diverse class in bright classroom

 AP Human Geography

 This course involves studying the “distribution, processes, and effects of the human population on our planet” using maps, GIS, and other geographical tools.
 This is a great class for people interested in climate change, forward-thinking solutions to sustainability, and more.
-You can learn more about Human Geography from College Board if this is where your passions lie.
+You can learn more about Human Geography from the College Board if this is where your passions lie.

 AP Macroeconomics and AP Microeconomics